tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ~~~~~~~
 {: #fig-globals title="TE globals tree structure"}

-### TE Tunnels
+### TE Tunnels {#TE_TUNNELS}

-The set of TE tunnels are provisioned under the 'tunnels' container (see
+The 'tunnels' container holds the list of TE tunnels that are provisioned on
-{{fig-te-tunnel}}).
+devices in the network (see {{fig-te-tunnel}}).

 A TE tunnel in the list is uniquely identified by a name.
 When the model is used to manage a specific device, the 'tunnels' list contains
 the TE tunnels originating from the specific device.
 When the model is used to
 manage a TE controller, the 'tunnels' list contains all TE tunnels and TE
 tunnel segments originating from device(s) that the TE controller manages.

+The TE tunnel model allows the configuration and management of the following TE
+tunnel related objected:

+TE tunnel:

+> A container of one or more LSPs established between the source and destination
+TE tunnel termination points.
+A TE tunnel LSP is a connection-oriented service
+provided by the network layer for the delivery of client data between a source and
+the destination of the TE tunnel termination points.

+TE Tunnel Segment:

+> Serves as a part or sub-path of a multi-domain TE tunnel that spans a given
+network domain.

+TE Tunnel Hand-off:

+> An access link or inter-domain link by which a multi-domain TE tunnel enters or
+exits a given network domain.

-The TE tunnel has a number of attributes that are set directly under the tunnel.
-The 'encoding' and 'switching-type'
+The TE tunnel has a number of attributes that are set directly under the
-nodes define the specific technology that the tunnel operates in.
+tunnel.
+The 'encoding' and 'switching-type' nodes define the specific
+technology in which the tunnel operates.

 ~~~~~~~~~~~
      +--rw tunnels